EsyArda/ChatNotif/README.md

 ![The option pannel](./ChatNotif/res/options.jpg)

-You can change the duration of the text in the options window.
+You can change the speed in the options window.
+The duration is based on the length of the text.

 ## Planned features